EMERALD0874/AudioLoader-PackDB/README.md

 Music packs are background tracks for the Steam UI.
 Whenever a user does not have an application running, the active music pack will play indefinitely until an application is launched.

 When creating a music pack, the first thing you should always have in mind is that this is a background track, not a general music player.
-Consider using ambience and instrumental songs rather than heavy hitting songs or anything with lyrics.
+Consider using ambiance and instrumental songs rather than heavy-hitting songs or anything with lyrics.
 Exceptions can be made but they shouldn't be expected.

 Once you have found a song that you want to use for your pack, make the following changes to your `pack.json`.